noamross/dissertation/dissertation.md

 The variance/mean ratio eventually equilibriates near one.
 At moderate growth rates, the host population goes through extended dampening cycles before reaching equilibrium, with repeated parasite population spikes (only one cycle is shown in figures).
-In this case, the population passes from underdispersion to overdispersion;
-the variance/mean ratio declines modestly below one, then increases above one in each cycle before reaching equilibrium.
+In this case, the population passes from underdispersion to overdispersion: the variance/mean ratio declines modestly below one, then increases above one in each cycle before reaching equilibrium.
 When the hosts have high growth rates, the dampened cycles are faster and both host and parasite populations